 Not all parameters can be set in the WBM.
-If you want to set other values for the existing parameters or want to pass other parameters via DHCP, the DHCP server must be manually configured.
-For the controller, the DHCP server service is handled by the program "dnsmasq".
+If you want to set other values for the existing parameters or want to pass other parameters via DHCP, the DHCP

 From a Linux® command line, an editor must be used to change the file "/etc/dnsmasq.d/dnsmasq_default.conf" to set the configuration.